ebrary MARC record pages were auto-updated on 2014-08-21.

 - Chrome: latest version

 - Safari: latest two versions

 - Internet Explorer: versions 9, 10 and 11 only

-- Make sure compatibility mode is turned off for IE9.
+- For IE 9, make sure compatibility mode is turned off.

-Note, the versions we support parallel the frequency with which the browsers auto-update.
+Note, the browser versions we support parallel the frequency with which the browsers auto-update.